A Bright Idea in Lighting Design

 For this project, our goal was to be among the earliest museums lit entirely by LED sources.
 We had full support from the Smithsonian Institution’s in-house lighting designer Scott Rosenfeld, who had been exploring the use of LED retro-fit lamps, or bulbs, made for the commercial market which offered more beam sizes.
 Together, we set out to develop a custom family of fixtures that would meet all the requirements of a museum-grade lighting system utilizing commercial retro-fit LED lamps.

 It was not clear whether the project budget could afford an all-LED system, much less a custom one.
 Additionally, the architectural and mechanical engineering team wanted to ensure an LED system could be implemented to allow a reduction in cooling requirements and reduce energy consumption by approximately 75 percent.
-If we could reduce the cooling requirements for the lighting, our Energy + Engineering Leader Roger Chang and his team could reduce the size of the mechanical equipment on the uppermost level of the museum and maintain the original roof profile.
+If we could reduce the cooling requirements for the lighting, my colleague and Principal Roger Chang and his team could reduce the size of the mechanical equipment on the uppermost level of the museum and maintain the original roof profile.
 As an historical landmark across the street from the White House, changes to the building’s historic roof profile would trigger considerable risk and cost.
 Our solution for a new lighting system in legacy halogens, a hybrid system, or an all-LED system directly affected the size and capacity of the building infrastructure and project budget.